paulczar/TDD-with-chef-and-strainer/sysadvent/README.md

 Test Driven Development (TDD)
 ===================

 Now that we've documented our first stage of the cookbook we want to write some tests for it,  but first we need to set up the tooling.
 Most of the tools in the testing framework that we're installing are rubygems and can quickly suck you into dependency hell.
-To help deal with that and provide myself with some consistency I have created a Git repository called [meez](https://github.com/paulczar/meez) that contains my (very opinionated) skeleton cookbook and has a `Gemfile` and `Gemfile.lock` to help deal with the dependencies.
+To help deal with that and provide myself with some consistency I have created a Git repository called [meez](https://github.com/paulczar/meez) that contains my (very opinionated, and still very much under development) skeleton cookbook and has a `Gemfile` and `Gemfile.lock` to help deal with the dependencies.
 I also have base `Berksfile`, `Vagrantfile`, `Strainerfile` and I use `Ruby 1.9.3` as my default ruby environment.

 With that skeleton in place I can get up to speed very quickly by cloning the repo and running `bundler`.